 - Set the thermostat to lowest setting.

+- 2. Turn off all electric power to the appliance if service is to be performed.

+- 3. Remove front panel.

-- 2. Turn off all electric power to the appliance if service is to be 4.
-Turn gas control knob clockwise \to to "OFF."
-Do not force. performed.
+- Turn off all electric power to the appliance if service is to be 4.
+Turn gas control knob clockwise \curvearrowright to "OFF."
+Do not force.

-- Remove front panel.

 - 5. Replace front panel.

-C Operating instructions
+10c Operating instructions

-- Spark pilot · Natural or propane gas - Gas valve: White-Rodgers 36C
+Spark pilot • Natural or propane gas

+Gas valve: White-Rodgers 36C